midas-network/COVID-19/README.md

 ### Comment
 This folder contains relevant editorials, commentaries, and letters to the editor.

+### Data
+Links to publicly available, aggregated data and contributions from collaborators.

 ### Guidance
 This folder contains guidance documents, including case management, laboratory testing, and surveillance definitions.
 Documents are currently categorized by issuing body.
 Interim documents will be updated when necessary.